Submission deadline is November 17, 2023. Accepted speakers will be notified by January 31, 2024.

 … plus leading practitioners presenting on deployment case studies from Becker College, Central Pacific Bank, Cisco, Comcast, Google, Hitachi, IBM, John Hancock, Lyft, Northwestern Mutual, Quicken Loans, Seagate, Shell, Turner, Twitter, Verizon, and more.

 This event covers machine learning, which is essentially synonymous with predictive analytics.
-Although “machine learning” used to be common only within the walls of research labs, it’s now also used more and more in the context of commercial deployment.
-Whichever term you prefer, PAW covers technology that learns from data to predict or infer an unknown, including decision trees, logistic regression, neural networks, and many other methods.
+Whichever term you prefer, MLW covers technology that learns from data to predict or infer an unknown, including decision trees, logistic regression, neural networks, and many other methods.

-The premier cross-vendor machine learning event focused on commercial/operational deployment, Predictive Analytics World is the only conference of its kind.
-PAW sessions and content reach:
+The premier cross-vendor machine learning event focused on commercial/operational deployment, Machine Learning Week is the only conference of its kind.
+MLW sessions and content reach:

-- Across applications – For what purpose is machine learning deployed?
+- Across use cases – For what purpose is machine learning deployed?

 - Across industries – Where is machine learning deployed?

 - Across vendors of solutions and software – How is machine learning deployed?

-As a vendor-neutral event, PAW’s core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors eligible to present or co-present.
+As a vendor-neutral event, MLW’s core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors eligible to present or co-present.
 If you are employed by or represent an analytics software vendor, a vendor of a software solution designed to support the development or deployment of analytics (regardless of whether the solution itself generates the analytical model or analytical component to be deployed), or a company with webpages or materials that gives the clear impression you sell an analytics software solution, then you are not eligible to submit the speaker proposal form below.
 As an alternative, you are encouraged to consider Becoming a Sponsor, and/or to suggest your clients submit a proposal to speak (point them to this web page).

 Present Your Case Studies